MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

 ---
-title: Block traffic from an AKS cluster to the Azure Instance Metadata Service (IMDS) endpoint (preview)
+title:  Block pod access to the IMDS endpoint (preview)
 description: Learn how to enable IMDS restriction on an AKS cluster to restrict pod access to the IMDS endpoint (preview).
 author: tamram